 21.4.3 At the study group meeting during which a draft is adopted, the study group shall decide to submit the draft new or revised Recommendation for approval, either at the next WTDC or by consultation of the Member States.

-21.4.4 When it is decided to submit a draft to WTDC, the study group chairman shall inform the Director and request the Director to take the necessary action to ensure that it is included in the agenda of the conference.
+21.4.4 When it is decided to submit a draft to WTDC, the study group chairman shall inform and request the Director of BDT to take the necessary action to ensure that it is included in the agenda of the conference.

 21.4.5 When it is decided to submit a draft for approval by consultation, the conditions and procedures hereafter will apply.